With so many products available how do you choose, which pan, saucepan or frying pan to buy?

 • Uncoated stainless steel items: food residue may get stuck.
 Mix water and a little washing up liquid or vinegar, pour it into your utensil, then heat for a few moments.
 Then let it soak for half an hour: the residue should come off easily afterwards.

-In the case of non-stick items, if you need to stack them for storage, consider sliding fabric dividers to protect the coating.
+If you need to stack non-stick items for storage, consider sliding fabric dividers between them to protect the coating.